L-codes/Neo-reGeorg/README-en.md

 ## Remind

 * When running `neoreg.py` with high concurrency on Mac OSX, a large number of network requests will be lost.
 You can use `ulimit -n 2560` to modify the "maximum number of open files" of the current shell.

-* For Tomcat5 and other low jdk versions, use `tunnel_compatibility.jsp(x)`

-## TODO

-* HTTP body steganography

-* Transfer Target field steganography

-* Problem of ignoring the verification of https in the intranet forwarding

 ## License